-Prototypes are often an essential part of the design process, allowing designers, clinicians and others to test a product before investing in the production tooling.
 To facilitate this process, Meier has assembled a dedicated prototyping center to provide you with parts that closely simulate the progressively stamped metal components your final design will require.
-Through the use of our unique stage die system, we are able to quickly and effectively simulate the progression of a full production tool in a fraction of the time.
+Through the use of our unique stage die system, we are able to simulate the progression of a full production tool in a fraction of the time.
 By using this method, the prototype components display the typical cut-by, shear, and other features and characteristics that are normally present only when stamping the parts during high-volume production.

-To assure that your requirements are not “competing” with production time, our prototype center is self-sufficient with its own dedicated engineers, toolmakers and short run resources as well as the necessary EDM, milling and quality measurement capabilities required to do the job right the first time.
+To make sure your requirements do not “compete” with production time, our prototype center is self-sufficient with its own dedicated engineers, toolmakers and short-run resources as well as the necessary Electrical Discharge Machining (EDM), milling and quality measurement capabilities required to do the job right the first time.

 Producing a quality progressive or automated transfer die is only half the story.
 After production release, Meier will continue to support your ongoing production requirements.
 With our focus on the customer, we strive to provide you with a worry-free supply chain that includes the use of inventory management tools such as KanBan replenishment and consignment inventories.
+KanBan allows us to encourage further efficiencies by promising JIT (just in time) unit delivery, sidestepping many of the bottlenecks present in traditional manufacturing.
+Together with our consignment inventory supply chain, Meier provides materials as soon as needed, with continuous workflow.
+This decrease in downtime means less time spent waiting to clear production steps and their associated cost.
 In addition, we continually focus on improving our Operational Excellence to help control costs and reduce waste, which further enhances your competitiveness.

 Meier has developed both in-house secondary operations capabilities as well as a network of approved suppliers that offer a complete range of finishing operations to best meet your custom component requirements.
 In addition, our relationship with other Cretex Medical companies gives our customers access to machined components (rms); molding processes (JunoPacific); custom surgical instrumentation and sterilization case and tray products (rms Surgical); and laser cutting (Spectralytics), providing a truly comprehensive solution for most component and sub-assembly requirements.